 Wolfgang Schaeuble, the finance minister, said June 12 that the federal government is “ahead of the curve” in meeting legal requirements that compel him to cut the budget shortfall to 0.35 percent of Germany’s gross domestic product by 2016.

 The sale of one of the government’s last major property assets is drawing interest from institutions seeking a profitable investment amid Europe’s sovereign debt crisis.
-Investors spent about 7 billion euros on deals for at least 50 apartments in the first six months, about 170 percent more than a year earlier, according to data compiled by Los Angeles-based brokerage CBRE Group Inc. (CBG)
+Investors spent about 7 billion euros on deals for at least 50 apartments in the first six months, about 170 percent more than a year earlier, according to data compiled by Los Angeles-based brokerage CBRE Group Inc. (CBG:US)

 TLG replaced Treuhand Gesellschaft, the company that oversaw the sale and restructuring of thousands of companies after the collapse of communist East Germany.
 As a result, most of its assets are in the six eastern states, including Berlin.